 Since the establishment of SFBBO's CWB Program in the early 1980s, hundreds of citizen scientists have helped carry out this research to help us better understand how birds in the Bay Area are doing.
 Each nesting season, around 50 new and veteran citizen scientists receive the CWB Volunteer Manual and then attend a special training and orientation with SFBBO staff.
-At this meeting, staff give citizen scientists an overview of SFBBO and the CWB Program, highlight the results from the previous season's efforts, go over monitoring protocols, answer questions, lead the group through a troubleshooting discussion to address common issues in the field, invite veteran citizen scientists to share their experiences, and connect citizen scientists with one another.
-Then, the citizen scientists spend one or two mornings each month (from February through August) monitoring their colony.
+At this meeting, staff give citizen scientists an overview of SFBBO and the CWB Program, highlight the results from the previous season's efforts, go over monitoring protocols, answer questions, and address common issues people experience in the field.
+Following training, the citizen scientists spend one or two mornings each month (from February through August) monitoring their colony.